irm1005-itec1005-fall-2023/template-exercise-05/README.md

 ## TLDR

 1. Let's build a search page
 2. There are two seperate steps to this exercise.
-The first step is a practice to layout a page using flexbox.
-The second step is to build the actual search page.
+The first step provides you with practice laying out a page using flexbox.
+The second step is to build an actual search page.
 3. You will be updating two seperate style sheets to build the two required pages (`style-01.css` and `style-02.css`).
 2. Do not modify any `HTML` for this tutorial exercise.
 3. Modify your css files, and commit the changes back to your repo.